Key Tips for Maintaining Your HVAC System

 Autumn’s mild weather and brilliant beauty inspire fun outdoor activities such as beach bonfires, bike rides on tree-lined trails, and camping excursions to your favorite getaway locale.
 Amid all of the enjoyment, you might forget about maintaining your HVAC system and preparing for the upcoming winter months.

 Because heating and cooling account for over half of the energy use in most households, it is vitally important to ensure your system is running at optimum levels.
-Here are some steps to take to ensure you are maintaining your HVAC system as colder weather approaches.
+Here are some steps to take to ensure you maintain your HVAC system as colder weather approaches.

 Running Your System Safely